 It’s the New Year, 2019, and that presents us with a great time to go over some of the basics of what we do here at Bank & Vogue.
 In this article we’ll define some of the terms you’ll often see and hear bandied about in our industry, and talk a little about the state of the second-hand goods industry and how Bank & Vogue is making a difference in the Circular Economy of fashion and textiles.

 Credential clothing is essentially the term for clothing that is original, unsorted and unopened.
 It can be collected from individuals via recycling bins, home pickup.
 This often comes through charitable organizations such as The Salvation Army, Goodwill, etc.; and can also come from for-profit companies.
 What makes an item credential, however, is that it is usually unopened and untouched, still packaged in its original plastic or other packaging.
 This is preferable as it will garner more interest and a greater price on the market.
-Bank & Vogue is both a buyer and supplier of wholesale credential clothing.
+Bank & Vogue is both a buyer and seller of wholesale credential clothing.

 Mixed rags are used clothing and other goods that move from consumer to bin to thrift store.
 But what happens to items that don’t (or cannot) sell at the thrift store?
 Traditionally, a large amount ended up as waste, buried in landfall or disposed of in other non-sustainable ways.
 Instead of contributing to this waste, Bank & Vogue facilitates the purchase of mixed rags.
 Thrift stores and other retailers win as they get rid of excess items and make some money in the process.
 Our customers across five continents then buy these mixed rags in 1000-pound bales, as wholesalers, retailers and graders.
 These goods and fabrics find a new home rather than ending up in landfill.